-Facebook accused of fueling anti-Rohingya hatred, violence
+Facebook algorithms accused of fueling anti-Rohingya hatred, violence

-Facebook accused of fueling anti-Rohingya hatred, violence
+Facebook algorithms accused of fueling anti-Rohingya hatred, violence

 Occurred: 2012-